The best known secret to learning is _____________.

 No matter how old we are, the most wonderful thing about play is that it helps us all express our inner child.
 This is apparent in Nicolas Henry’s series of photographs The Playhouses of Our Grandparents, which enables participants (and viewers) to reflect on the joy of playful and dramatic storytelling.
 Henry traveled the world in order to meet older individuals (elders of the community) from a variety of cultures, and collaborated with them on building elaborate ‘playhouses’ that symbolize the spirit of imagination, innovation, independence and cultural identity.
 In his description of the project, Henry declared: “Inside every one of us, lies the youthful spirit of a child who revels in creating with everyday items around him, a world invented entirely by his imagination.”
 Henry achieves this by encouraging his subjects to envision their ideal playhouses, which are then collaboratively built to reflect the objects, memories and experiences from their past and present.
 These playhouses are reminiscent of the forts that children imaginatively create with a variety of found materials.
 Looking at these playhouses, it becomes clear that, to paraphrase Walt Disney, ‘if you can dream it, you can do it.’
 Similar to childhood forts, these playhouses gave the elder participants a sense of sanctuary, protection and social and emotional expression.
 It is so important for all of us to have a special place where we can feel safe to take creative risks and express our autonomy from the confines of the physical and emotionally demanding world we live in.

 Artists Miranda July and Nina Katchadourian also create playful works of art that break away from the mundane and stressful routines of daily life.
 Katchadourian’s work, realized through unique and surreal pairings of materials and subject matter might seem absurd at first glance.
-After all, her most famous work includes an ongoing series of in flight projects (Seat Assignment, 2010-ongoing), including bathroom selfies called Lavatory Self-Portraits in the Flemish Style, in which the artist uses bathroom materials such as toilet paper, toilet seat protection covers, shower caps and sanitary napkins to dress up like subjects in Dutch and Flemish portraiture.
+Her work includes an ongoing series of in flight projects (Seat Assignment, 2010-ongoing), including bathroom selfies called Lavatory Self-Portraits in the Flemish Style, in which the artist uses bathroom materials such as toilet paper, toilet seat protection covers, shower caps and sanitary napkins to dress up like subjects in Dutch and Flemish portraiture.
 However, for each series of art she makes, Katchadorian carefully conceives a complex set of rules and balanced relationships for quotidian conditions.
 The results are playful and imaginative encounters with the banal and uninspired facets of life.
 Katchadorian utilizes play to reveal the creative possibilities of finding inspiration, excitement and awe in everyday life.

 In the online series Learning To Love You More (2002-2009), artists Miranda July and Harrell Fletcher posted playful prompts to engage participants (anyone who visited the website) in an artful game where they had the creative freedom to create unique visual, audio, or written responses.
 Learning To Love You More was structured enough to make art-centered projects accessible for a wide range of individuals who may or may not have any prior artistic experience.
 In other words, it was important for no one to feel left out.
 Each question addressed a specific and simple activity such as feeling the news, re-enacting a scene from a movie that made someone else cry, drawing a constellation from someone’s freckles, giving advice to your past self, or making a poster of shadows.
 Participants were also prompted to do assignments that built off of other participant’s responses.
 The artists even gave participants the option to create their own prompts and give a demonstration of the prompt (via text, video, sound, drawing, photography, etc) so that others can follow along and participate.
 The success of these assignments was the fact that they were very specific, yet left open ended enough in order to encourage a multitude of choice, which liberated each participant’s creative endeavors.
 July and Fletcher’s participatory based art project unleashed individuals’ potential to create symbolic and empathetic responses to the human condition via playful and imaginative activities.
 The participants in Learning To Love You More frequently took calculated risks that made them open to vulnerability.
 They also made creative judgements in the interpretation of the prompts and expressed their unique personalities in a metacognitive, social and emotional way.
 Learning to Love You More exemplifies the benefits of play as described by psychologist Peter Gray (Gray 2011):